-In investing, nearly everyone knows that you can't possibly beat the market with mutual funds.
-Roughly three out of four of the suckers lose to the S&P over the long haul, so what hope can fund investors possibly have?
+Most investors know that you can't possibly beat the market with mutual funds.
+Roughly three out of four of the suckers lose to the S&P over the long haul.
+What hope can fund investors possibly have?

 Abandon hope, all ye who enter here ...

-The good news is you don't need to rely on hope to get the market-beating job done with funds.
-Instead, as with most things that really matter, you need to rely on reason -- and on doing your homework.
+The good news is that you don't need to rely on hope to beat the market with funds.
+Instead, as with most things that really matter, you need to rely on reason -- and do your homework.

-Fees.
+- Fees.
 As I've said time and time again, with mutual funds, you generally get what you don't pay for.
-So search for funds with below-average expense ratios, and avoid load funds like the plague.
+Search for funds with below-average expense ratios, and avoid load funds like the plague.

-Tax efficiency.
-Assuming you're investing in a non-tax-sheltered account (IRA, anyone?), a fund with high turnover is likely to increase your tax obligations.
+- Tax efficiency.
+Assuming that you're investing in a non-tax-sheltered account, a fund with high turnover is likely to increase your tax obligations.
 All else being equal, it's smart to look for a manager with a buy-to-hold strategy.

-Management.
-Just as insider ownership is vital to small- or mid-cap stock investing, an experienced fund manager who eats his or her own cooking is an indicator prospective investors should look for.
-My rule of thumb, by the way, is to look for managers with at least five years of experience at the ship they're running.
+- Management.
+Just as insider ownership is vital to small- or mid-cap stock investing, prospective fund investors should look for experienced managers who eat their own cooking.
+My rule of thumb is to look for fund managers with at least five years of experience at the ship they're running.

 - Strategy.
 Along those same lines, the fund's manager should have a proven strategy that's been battle-tested over numerous market cycles.